Angel2mp3/Grok-Enhancer/README.md

 **Panic Hotkey** — set a keyboard shortcut (default `Ctrl+Shift+H`) that instantly toggles Privacy Mode on or off from anywhere, including while typing in the chat composer.
 Hidden automatically on mobile, since there's no keyboard to trigger it.

+**Auto-Lock on Idle** — optionally turns Privacy Mode **on** automatically after a period of no mouse, keyboard, scroll, or tab activity (default 5 minutes, configurable).
+Useful if you step away from an unlocked machine.

 **PIN Lock** — set a 4-digit PIN (in the settings panel) to require it before Privacy Mode can be turned **off**, whether that's via the panel checkbox or the Panic Hotkey.
 The settings panel itself always opens freely — the PIN only stops someone else from switching Privacy Mode off once it's on.
-Changing or resetting an existing PIN also requires entering it first.
-With no PIN set, everything behaves as if PIN Lock didn't exist.
+Changing or resetting an existing PIN also requires entering it first. **This is not fullproof, if the script is turned off from the userscript manager it can bypass this, this isnt something that can be changed**

 **Hide Username / Hide Email / Hide Avatar** — hide your account name, email, and/or profile picture in the sidebar footer.
 All three default **off** and apply automatically whenever Privacy Mode is enabled, but each can be switched on individually if you want that piece of your identity hidden while Privacy Mode is on.